-There are many for whom landing in a chartered small plane in the middle of an African Savannah would be adventurous enough, but at Cottars it is only the beginning.
+There are many for whom landing in a chartered small plane in the middle of an African Savannah would be adventurous enough, but at Cottars 1920s Camp, this is only the beginning.

 Having been greeted by a welcome party with drinks and smiles—but only briefly meeting the current heir of the family business, Calvin Cottars, who nevertheless managed to infect us with his enthusiasm for the Cottars’ way of life—we were taken on a vintage safari car ride to the camp.